idiydownunder/Duo-PID/README.md

 ### Features

-2 x Independate PID's<br>
+- 2 x Independate PID's
-Independate Tuning functions for each PID<br>
+- Independate Tuning functions for each PID
-Adaptive Tuning Mode for each PID<br>
+- Adaptive Tuning Mode for each PID
-Independate on/off for each PID<br>
+- Independate on/off for each PID
-Heating, Cooling or Both modes<br>
+- Heating, Cooling or Both modes
-Settings are saved to EPROM<br>
+- Settings are saved to EPROM
-Auto Start mode in case of power loss<br>
+- Auto Start mode in case of power loss
-Selectable C or F temp readouts<br>
+- Selectable C or F temp readouts

 ### PCB Gerber Files